Design

 (Cryptic, extreme, and unreadable typefaces do exist and can be quite beautiful in their own way, but Papyrus is not even an interesting attempt at that.)

 1. Great typefaces look good in all lowercase, in mixed case, and in all caps.
 However, Papyrus looks particularly poor in all caps (image above), nearly unreadable.
-For example, the middle E bar is too high, and longer than the top bar.
+For example, the middle E bar is too high, and the bottom bar is longer than the other two bars.
 Some of these design problems with individual letters compound other design issues by creating extra problems with spacing, making everything even more unreadable.

 2. All of these readability problems make it completely unusable for body copy and for extended reading sessions.
 In addition, because it has no bold or italic, or other weights, it is very limited from a design system perspective.
 Compare workhorse families (or superfamilies) or even solid open licensed fonts.